-We live 1m/3 ft below sea level in the north-western part of the Netherlands, in a small town called Opperdoes, located 3 km west of Medemblik,15 km north of Hoorn, and approx.50 km north of Amsterdam.
+We live 1m/3 ft below sea level in the north-western part of the Netherlands, in a small town called Opperdoes, located 3 km west of Medemblik,15 km north of Hoorn, and approx.50 km (30 mi) north of the dutch capital, Amsterdam.

 At home I use a TS-590S/100 W PEP with a HEIL Pro Elite (HC 6) headset or a modified MH-31 mike with an electret capsule.
 The antenna is an Italian made 3 element ultra beam (= dynamic 6 band yagi) see (www.ultrabeam.it) on a 13m/40 ft. tower.

 Thanks for looking me up!

 You must be logged in to file a report on this page